arton0306/Configure/note/shell_script.md

 *  [ -e ] check exsit
 *  [ ... -a ... ] and
 *  [ ... -o ... ] or
+*  [ -d "xxxfolder" ] check if xxxfolder exists
+*  [ ! -d "xxxfolder" ] check if xxxfolder does not exist
 *  Refs: <https://sites.google.com/site/tiger2000/>

 ## var